Sunday, November 17, 2024

 The Skin I Live In (another one I missed at Paradise)

-Law of Desire (with an intro by Peter Knegt! though probably not as good as the one he gave at Paradise)
+Law of Desire (with an intro by Peter Knegt! though I would still have preferred to catch this at Paradise)

 Talk to Her (and taking my son!)